 Once they were back, the Bodhisatta shared the riches he had collected with all the men so they never needed to travel the seas again, and he preached to them about living a good life.

 In the Lifetime of the Buddha

-One time when the Buddha heard some of his disciples praising his perfect wisdom, he told them this story to let them know that even in the past when he had less-developed knowledge he was still exceptionally wise.
+One time when the Buddha heard some of his disciples praising his perfect wisdom, he told them this story so they knew that even in the past, when he had less-developed knowledge, he was still exceptionally wise.

 The merchants were earlier births of the Buddha’s present followers.